Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Applications. Nonconservative mass transfer

-In Fig.~\ref{fig:isot_re_diff_models}, we present the system's evolution predicted by the GeMT model, alongside results from the $\delta$-function model, the emt model, and the classical RLOF framework.
-All models assume isotropic re-emission as the AML mode.
+In Figure~\ref{fig:isot_re_diff_models}, we present the system's evolution predicted by the GeMT model (orange line), alongside results from the $\delta$-function model (red line), the emt model (blue line), and the classical RLOF framework (black line).
+All models (except for the emt model, which is independent of the AML-parameter $\gamma$) assume isotropic reemission as the AML mode.
 Within the classical RLOF framework, instantaneous circularization is commonly assumed at the onset of MT.
-The circularized semimajor axis is typically determined by assuming either (1) conservation of orbital AM, yielding $a_{\rm circ} = a(1-e^2)$ or (2) instantaneous circularization at periapsis yielding $a_{\rm circ} = a(1-e)$.
-We include the orbital evolution predicted by the classical framework under assumption 2 (labelled `circularized' in Fig.~\ref{fig:isot_re_diff_models}).
+The circularized semimajor axis is typically determined by assuming either (1) conservation of orbital AM, yielding $a_{\rm circ} = a(1-e^2)$ or (2) instantaneous circularization at periapsis, yielding $a_{\rm circ} = a(1-e)$.
+We include the orbital evolution predicted by the classical framework under assumption 2 (labeled ``circularized'' in Fig.~\ref{fig:isot_re_diff_models}).

-For the emt model, the orbit widens at the onset of RLOF, accompanied by an increase in orbital eccentricity.
-The system evolves until $t \approx 0.055$ Myr, at which point the donor detaches (i.e., ${R_{\rm L}^c}(1-e) > R_{\rm don}$) and RLOF ceases.
-This detachment is also evident in the bottom panel, where $\mathcal{E}_0 = 0$ (blue line).
-In contrast, in the $\delta$-function model, the orbit shrinks at the onset of RLOF, and the eccentricity decreases.
-This model breaks down at low eccentricities; the breakdown is evident in the middle panel, where the $\delta$-function model yields negative eccentricities.
+The orbital evolution in the emt model (blue line) qualitatively resembles that of the GeMT model under Jeans mode (blue line in Fig.~\ref{fig:compare_AML_modes}): the orbit widens and the eccentricity increases.
+As the orbit becomes more eccentric, MT becomes increasingly concentrated around periastron, as shown in the bottom panel of Fig.~\ref{fig:isot_re_diff_models}, where $\mathcal{E}_0 \rightarrow 0$ (blue line).
+The system evolves until $t \approx 0.055$ Myr, at which point the integration terminates because the orbit becomes effectively parabolic (i.e., $e \geq 0.99$).
+In contrast, in the $\delta$-function model (red line), the orbit shrinks at the onset of RLOF, and the eccentricity decreases.
+The subsequent evolution of the orbital elements is relatively weak, yielding a post-MT orbit that is slightly more compact and less eccentric.